-Employees must submit their file directly to the operations Operations managerManager.
-The file will be fully underwritten by independent underwriting personnel and submitted to operations Operations Mmanager or CEO/COO or equivalent management official for final approval.
+Employees must submit their file directly to designated senior management the Operations Manager.
+The file will be fully underwritten by independent underwriting personnel and submitted to designated senior management Operations Manager or CEO/COO or equivalent management official for final approval.
 Notes will be included in the file which reiterate the relationship and special processing of the file.